EuroCRIS/CASRAI-Dictionairies/Open access glossary/Glossary/Post-print.md

 A manuscript draft after it has been peer reviewed.

-Synonyms: Author’s Accepted Manuscript.
+Synonyms: Author's Accepted Manuscript.
 Author Final Version

 Acronym: n/a